Security

 Auto-scalable servers

 All our software components run in managed AWS environments.
-The environments are automatically resized when the load on the system exceeds than the pre-defined threshold.
+The environments are automatically scaled when system load exceeds predefined thresholds.
 Our platform has been designed from scratch to support high volumes of web traffic and this technology stack is the fundamental piece that caters to our high availability needs.

 CDN